AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-01-18-svg-tutorial-how-to-code-svg-icons-by-hand.md

 ### 2. Polylines

-Imagine that we want to draw several line segments, like for the letter `T` in this text icon:
+Imagine that we want to draw several line segments, like for the letter `T` in a text icon:

 <div class="svg-tutorial__icon">
   <svg viewBox="0 0 24 24" width="64" height="64">